addisonElliott/SCIC/README.md

 | RAM  |  0020-003F  |      32      | 0000 0000 0010 0000 -> 0000 0000 0011 1111 |
 | I/O  |  0040-005F  |      32      | 0000 0000 0100 0000 -> 0000 0000 0101 1111 |

-A detailed explanation of the code is given in the section TODO: ME below.

 # Setup

 **Note:** This was run using Dr. Engel's special workflow with custom TCL scripts.
 You must do this using the lab machines with their custom scripts in order for this tutorial to work.